chharvey/counterpoint/docs/spec/notation.md

 A loop step begins with “While …:”

 #### Return
-Algorithms may have an output value, which is the result of performing the algorithm.
-If one algorithm `A` is referenced by another, `B`, then the output value of `A` (if it exists) is given to `B` in the step it was referenced.
 An algorithm must output either no value or one value.
+The output value, if it exists, is a [Solid Specification Value] returned by the algorithm to its invoker.
+The output type is specified before the name of the algorithm in its header, but if the algorithm does not output a value, the output type is specified as “Void”.
 If an algorithm outputs a value, it must do so via a step beginning with “Return: …”.